| |

 with the high calcium hardness.
 If using softened water is

-an option, I would do it.
+I would do it.
 You can always add chemicals to

 make the softened water right for spa use.
 You can use